Planning for the Future and Unexpected Changes in Weather Patterns

 Climate Incidents and Their Impact on Transit

-Extreme inclement weather can cause strain on an agency in a number of ways, from higher than average ridership to unexpected detours or delays.
-Being able to manage the unexpected when it happens can help an agency become more resilient in the face of a changing climate.
+Extreme inclement weather can strain an agency in a number of ways, from higher-than-average ridership to unexpected detours or delays.
+Managing the unexpected when it happens can help an agency become more resilient in the face of a changing climate.

 Extreme weather can suddenly cripple the infrastructure that a transit agency relies on in numerous scenarios.
 Here are some real-world examples of how changing climates have had an impact on transit:

-- In 2015, the Boston metropolitan area faced record-breaking snowfall numbers and persistent cold temperatures, causing severe delays on subway lines due to a shortage of functioning subway cars and the replacement of trolleys with shuttle buses.
+- In 2015, the Boston metropolitan area faced record-breaking snowfall numbers and persistent cold temperatures, causing severe delays on subway lines due to a shortage of functioning subway cars and replacing trolleys with shuttle buses.
 The head of the MBTA encouraged commuters to forego using public transit altogether to alleviate strain on the system.
-Not an ideal scenario for riders who rely on a public transit agency to move themselves to work, school or other appointments regardless of how much snow is on the ground.
+Not an ideal scenario for riders who rely on a public transit agency to move themselves to work, school, or other appointments, regardless of how much snow is on the ground.

-- California’s continuing struggle with wildfires in 2019 has prompted Bay Area Rapid Transit to formulate a contingency plan in the event that their power supplier PG&E turns off electricity in designated areas to lessen the threat of fires starting from power lines.
+- California’s continuing struggle with wildfires in 2019 has prompted Bay Area Rapid Transit to formulate a contingency plan if its power supplier, PG&E, turns off electricity in designated areas to lessen the threat of fires starting from power lines.

 - Network Rail in the U.K. must keep trains running even in unseasonably warm British summers.
-Rail lines in direct sunlight can be 68°F hotter than the air temperature during unseasonable heatwaves, causing the steel tracks to expand and begin to curve- known as “buckling”.
-Even with preventative measures, tracks can still buckle and cannot be repaired until the rail temperature has dropped, causing disruptions and delays.
+Rail lines in direct sunlight can be 68°F hotter than the air temperature during unseasonable heatwaves, causing the steel tracks to expand and begin to curve, known as “buckling”.
+Despite preventative measures, tracks can still buckle and cannot be repaired until the rail temperature has dropped, causing disruptions and delays.

 - Superstorm Sandy caused serious damage to New York’s subway system, flooding tunnels with corrosive saltwater and causing billions of dollars in damage.
 Repairs to the L train tunnel are projected to close the line for nearly a year beginning in April 2019, forcing commuters on the line to seek out alternate routes between Brooklyn and Manhattan and within the city.

-Transit agencies must analyze all possible scenarios that could occur in their region in order to implement an effective contingency plan that addresses issues before they occur.
+Transit agencies must analyze all possible scenarios in their region to implement an effective contingency plan that addresses issues before they occur.
 The key to becoming resilient is offering riders alternatives that still allow them to reach their destination despite these issues.

 - Bus Bridging/Shuttle Service- Quickly create a brand-new trip or route to accommodate a major disruption or unplanned demand for service.